INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 Below is an overview of parameters that can be passed to the various resources.
 Default values for most parameters can be configured on the server; below are a few suggestions for defaults.

-(parameters in italics have not been implemented yet)

 <table>
 	<tr>
 		<th style="text-align:left;">Parameter        </th>